Akino Fuku Museum

 Gallery One, Park Tower

 June 4 – 27, 1999

 Nobuhiro Sato, Artistic Director

-Yoshihiro Ikka, Curator, Akino Fuku
+Yoshihiro Ikka, Curator of the Akino Fuku Museum – JAPAN

-Artists, officials, men and women from the nearby towns gathered after the opening at a lakeside Ryokan for a traditional banquet of delicacies, joyful conversation, more speeches, ritual and singing into the night led by Yoni Waite.
+Artists, officials, men and women from the nearby towns gathered after the opening at a lakeside Ryokan for a traditional banquet of delicacies, joyful conversation, more speeches, rituals and singing into the night led by Yoni Waite.
 Yoni surprisingly spent many years in Japan and spoke the language fluently!

 The Women Beyond Borders Exhibition was created by Lorraine Serena, an American artist from California, and her associates.
 The project has in turn, caused more and more women artists to contribute their work to the exhibition.
 The exhibition here in Japan consists of 200 of these works.
 I think you will agree with the others who have seen the exhibition and were thrilled by the wonderful individuality of the various works and their artistic expression.
 I believe that these unique works will speak to you about the hopes of all, both men and women, the young and old, and all races for not only a 21st century without war, but continued peace in the coming millenniums.
 I am sure that this is the hope of all women everywhere.
 Let us also hope that this exhibition will lead to additional opportunities throughout Japan, and all the countries of the world, to communicate and express our humanity.